DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/establish-a-school-workload-group.md

 Membership should be representative of staff, and include a range of experience, for example:

-* NQTs
+* newly qualified teachers (NQTs)

-* teachers 2/3 years into teaching
+* teachers 2 or 3 years into teaching

 * staff who have taught in at least one other school